crate-ci/crate-ci.github.io/src/pr/testing.md

 Highlights
 - `sudo: false`: Allows Travis to do some optimizations
+- `os`: Applies all tests to listed operating systems
 - `install`: print tool versions for traceability
 - `cargo check`: Only needed if your project has a `[[bin]]`.
 Ensure that that builds type. `check` delivers faster turnaround than doing `cargo build`